ibexa/documentation-developer/docs/content_management/locations.md

 ![Hiding a visible Location](node_visibility_hide.png)

-When you hide a Location that was visible before, it will get the status Hidden.
+When you hide a Location that was visible before, it gets the status Hidden.
-Its child Locations will be Hidden by superior.
+Its child Locations are Hidden by superior.
-The visibility status of child Locations that were already Hidden or Hidden by superior will not change.
+The visibility status of child Locations that were already Hidden or Hidden by superior doesn't change.

 #### Hiding a Location which is Hidden by superior

 ![Hiding a Location which is Hidden by superior](node_visibility_hide_invisible.png)

-When you explicitly hide a Location which was Hidden by superior, it will get the status Hidden.
+When you explicitly hide a Location which was Hidden by superior, it gets the status Hidden.
-Since the underlying Locations are already either Hidden or Hidden by superior, their visibility status will not be changed.
+Since the underlying Locations are already either Hidden or Hidden by superior, their visibility status doesn't changed.

 #### Revealing a Location with a visible ancestor

 ![Revealing a Location with a visible ancestor](node_visibility_unhide1.png)

-When you reveal a Location which has a visible ancestor, this Location and its children will become visible.
+When you reveal a Location which has a visible ancestor, this Location and its children become visible.
-However, child Locations that were explicitly hidden by a user will keep their Hidden status (and their children will remain Hidden by superior).
+However, child Locations that were explicitly hidden by a user keep their Hidden status (and their children remain Hidden by superior).

 #### Revealing a Location with a Hidden ancestor